NC3-LU/cases_web/documentation.md

 Then, we add a tag-name to the new page from the new category.
 This tag must be added to "**list-cat**".

+<h4>Bootstrap</h4>

+Download the version 3.3.7.x from https://getbootstrap.com/docs/3.3/getting-started/#download

+Put all the files in the folder "**/assets**", except fontsm they'll go to the root

+Put the file in the folder "/assets" with the right name

+Change paths from :

+* /includes/head.html :

+	* bootstrap.min.css

+	* bootstrap-theme.min.css

+* /layout/default.html :

+	* jquery-1.12.4.min.js

+	* bootstrap.min.js